juny62017/word-rain/README.md

 - random words falling
 - Once you type the first letter of word.. it lockes it
-- Lives and game over system
+- Lives and game over
-- Score tracking
+- Score tracking according to your game play
 - Endless difficulty
 - Faster fall speed over time
 - Faster word spawning as the score increases